 Claire Millington is a senior policy analyst in the Research and Policy group at Universities Canada.
 In this role, she conducts research and policy work with respect to international research collaborations, equity in academia, copyright, and the impact of digital technologies on Canadian universities.
 She previously managed international development programs for the association.
 Claire holds a Bachelor of Arts (Honours) from McGill University and Master of Science in Planning from the University of Toronto.

-Dr. Anne Pépin heads the Mission for the Place of Women at the French National Centre for Scientific Research (Mission pour la place des femmes au CNRS) since 2012.
-This strategic unit is in charge of designing, coordinating the implementation of, and assessing all actions aimed at fostering gender equality within the organization.
-Anne also co-leads the Gender Challenge Programme (Défi Genre) launched by the CNRS Mission for Interdisciplinarity in 2012 to develop a gender perspective in scientific fields outside social science and humanities, including in health research.
-She is a CNRS senior researcher, specialized in nanotechnology, and holds a BSc in physics from the Université de Montréal, Canada; an Engineering Degree from the École supérieure d’électricité, France; and a PhD in electronics from the Université Paris 6, France.
-She also represents CNRS within the Working Group on Gender and Diversity at Science Europe.
+From 2012 to June 2017, Anne Pépin was Director of the Mission for the Place of Women at the French National Centre for Scientific Research (Mission pour la place des femmes au CNRS), a strategic unit in charge of designing, coordinating and assessing all actions aimed at fostering gender equality within the organization.
+She is a CNRS senior researcher, holding a BSc in physics from the Université de Montréal (Canada), an Engineering Degree from the École supérieure d’électricité (France) and a PhD in electronics from the Université Paris 6 (France).
+Anne Pépin was awarded the CNRS Bronze Medal in 2003 for her contribution to nanotechnology, and was appointed Chevalière de l'Ordre national de la Légion d'Honneur in 2016.
+She was coordinator for EU FP7-funded projects INTEGER and GENDER-NET ERA-NET, and also represented CNRS within Science Europe's Working Group on Gender and Diversity.
+Since June 2017, Anne Pépin has been on leave from her CNRS position to join the Gender Sector of the European Commission's Directorate General for Research and Innovation as Senior Policy Officer.

 Vice-President, Strategy & Partnerships, Engineers Canada.